-Although no one knows for certain the exact origins of the Charolais (shar-LAY) breed of cattle, it probably originated in the central Burgundy region of France, near the town of Charolles or Charollais.
-The Romans may have brought it to the area for sacrificial purposes.
+Although no one knows the exact origins of the Charolais (shar-LAY), it probably originated in the central Burgundy region of France, near the town of Charolles or Charollais.
+The Romans may have brought it to the area for sacrifices.
 However, it may have existed in France earlier.

-The region surrounding Charolles was frequently isolated from the rest of France throughout history as one petty ruler after another conquered and governed it, frequently restricting imports as a means of retaining his control.
-So the Charolais became a distinct breed early in its career, when it was used for milk, meat, and pulling power.
-After centuries of selection for size, strength, and rapid growth, the Charolais slowly began to spread throughout France, beginning shortly before the French Revolution and continuing throughout the 1800s.
+The region surrounding Charolles was frequently isolated from the rest of France throughout history.
+One petty ruler after another conquered it, frequently restricting imports as a means of retaining his control.
+Early on the Charolais became a distinct breed used for milk, meat, and pulling power.
+After centuries of selection for size, strength, and rapid growth, the Charolais slowly spread throughout France, beginning shortly before the French Revolution and continuing throughout the 1800s.

 The next step in the breed’s expansion came after World War I. While serving as a volunteer in the French army, a Mexican named Jean Pugibet happened to see a few of the cattle and was impressed by their massive size.
-He began a series of importations of Charolais to his ranch in Mexico, and by 1937 had introduced a total of 37 cattle, 8 bulls and 29 females.
+He imported Charolais to his ranch in Mexico, and by 1937 had a total of 37 cattle, 8 bulls and 29 females.
 He died shortly after the last shipment, and no one thought to import any more for a few years.

 Meanwhile, the Texas-based King Ranch had brought a few cattle to the United States.
 The size and muscularity of the Charolais impressed quite a few cattlemen, and soon ranchers were clamoring for more.
 An outbreak of foot-and-mouth disease in Mexico precluded any more importations from that direction, however.
 After 1965, Charolais were imported from France.